nixdrey/VisualCeption/readme.md

             maximumDeviation: 5                                   # deviation in percent
             saveCurrentImageIfFailure: true                       # if true, VisualCeption saves the current
             fullScreenShot: true                                  # fullpage screenshot
+            pixelRatio: 3.0                                       # if you need specific pixel ratio for correct cropping (won't work with fullScreenShot: true)
 ```

 * **referenceImageDir** (default: `'VisualCeption/'`) VisualCeption uses an "old" image for calculating the deviation.
 These images have to be stored in data directory (tests/_data) or be relative to it.